What are the Title IX and New York State “Enough is Enough” laws?

 - If the accused used a weapon or force;

 - If the impacted student is a minor;

 - If there’s a pattern of perpetration by a particular group or at a given location.

 You have a right to have an advocate present.
-RESTORE Sexual Assault Services is a partner agency with the College, and has an advocate on campus who keeps regular hours a few days a week at the Center for Select Respect, which is located at B124 Seymour Union, in the lower level.
+RESTORE Sexual Assault Services is a partner agency with the college, and has an advocate who works with SUNY Brockport students.
+During the COVID-19 epidemic, she will not be on campus, but will meet with students via video conference.
 The RESTORE advocate will help explain what to expect if you make a criminal report and will support you through that process, including attending court with you.

 When a criminal complaint is made, the police conduct an investigation and may refer the matter to the District Attorney’s Office to determine if there is enough evidence to support a violation of New York State Penal Law and to press charges.
 The standard of evidence in a criminal matter is “beyond a reasonable doubt.”

 - What does the Title IX Grievance Policy cover (what is its jurisdiction)?Before the Title IX Grievance Policy can apply, the sexual harassment, as defined by the new Title IX regulations, must have occurred 1) on any of SUNY Brockport’s campus premises; 2) off-campus, as part of an education program or activity within the U.S. that is funded, promoted, or sponsored by the college (for example, an out of town club or class event, internship, etc.); or 3) off campus, under circumstances where the college has control over its operations, for instance, its computer networks, digital platforms, etc., in cases of online harassment.